pre-1.0 · no Hex release yet

 • Reserved-event constants phx_join, phx_leave, phx_reply, phx_error, phx_close, heartbeat.

-• Heartbeat & reply helpers Construct heartbeat frames on the "phoenix" topic and well-formed reply frames.
+• Heartbeat & reply helpers Construct heartbeat frames, correlate join replies, and interpret reply statuses.

-• Reply statuses & error types Typed reply statuses and decode errors instead of stringly-typed guesswork.
+• Reply statuses & error types Typed reply statuses, encode/decode errors, join-reply correlation, and status interpretation instead of stringly-typed guesswork.

 you bring your runtime

-• Opening & closing sockets roost never touches a WebSocket.
-Use Mist, Gleam JS, or any transport.
+• Opening & closing sockets roost never touches a WebSocket or chooses its opcode.
+Use Mist, a browser WebSocket, or any transport.

 • Channel processes & lifecycle Join / leave state machines and supervision live in your runtime.